lmanotas/rhogallery-api/README.markdown

 			{"name":"koombea","created_at":"2011-05-27T22:24:05Z","updated_at":"2011-05-27T22:24:05Z",
 			"admin_id":"4d2e11dae433c241e9000001","id":"4de024851189870001000001","active":true}]

-or if you want to find a consumer/group by id you can:
+or if you want to find a consumer/group by id you can do this:

 	RhoGallery::Consumer.find_by_id("some_consumer_id")
 	=> {"name":"John Doe","devices":["ios","android","blackberry"],"deactivated_id":null,